gearglow/ReptiliaWithATwist/The List.md

 "Indeed," Solicitor Bulstrode agreed.
 "She speaks quite highly of you."

-"It's quite mutual, I assure you."
+"It's mutual, I assure you."

 They headed back to a private room, where Rita met them a few minutes later.